 You should also avoiding driving in storms or heavy rainfall, as poor weather can limit your visibility.
 If possible, it is best to find a safe place to pull over and wait out the poor weather.

-6. Before you travel:Before embarking on your trip, check your vehicle including; tyre tread and pressure, lights, brakes, engine oil, coolant and power steering fluid.
+Days before embarking on your trip, ensure check your vehicle including tyre tread and pressure, lights, brakes, engine oil, coolant and power steering fluid.
 Consider having your vehicle properly inspected and serviced before you set off.
 Also, when packing your vehicle, make sure everything is securely stowed.
 Even small objects can become dangerous missiles in the event of a sudden stop or crash.

 When packing your caravan, trailer or camper van, you should make sure that everything is securely stored away.
 Keep an eye on the rear-view mirror throughout your journey to ensure everything is alright back there.